 Signal processing

-Computes the circular convolution of x and y.
+Computes the circular correlation of x and y.
 Both vectors must be the same length.

 source